-Peppers are close relatives of tomatoes, eggplants, potatoes and even tobacco, all being in the Solanaceae family.
-Growing peppers can be challenging in some areas, because they need a good deal of heat and sun to set and ripen their fruits.
-Pepper plants will sit in the garden and wait for the right conditions, before they really start to grow.
+Peppers, especially the sweet varieties, are popular vegetables to grow in the vegetable garden.
+They are close relatives of tomatoes, eggplants, potatoes and even tobacco, all being in the Solanaceae family.
+While tomatoes and potatoes are fairly easy to grow, peppers can be challenging in some areas, because they need a good deal of heat and sun to set and ripen their fruits.
+Pepper plants will sit in the garden and wait for the right conditions before they really start to grow.

 All peppers are short-lived tropical perennials that prefer moderately warm days and nights and do not really start producing until 2 months into the growing season.

 Pepper plants all look pretty much alike, some taller and bushier than others.
 There the resemblance ends.
-Sweet peppers can be boxy, stocky, long and thin or round, in shades of green, red, yellow, orange and purple.
+The fruits of sweet peppers can be boxy, stocky, long and thin, or round, in shades of green, red, yellow, orange and purple.

 - Leaves: Alternate, lance-shaped leaves.

 - Fruits: Fruits begin forming 2–6 days after the flowers drop.
-The shape and size will depend on the variety being grown; stocky bell, elongated banana...
+The shape and size will depend on the variety being grown; from stocky bell to elongated banana...

 Peppers, sweet peppers